zainabaltahoo/website/content/en/slides/350/django-views/index.md

 2. Create a path for the function in urls.py
 3. Prepare the template for the page

-Don't forget the models if database will be used
+Models will be used only if databases are needed and will be accessed from the view function.